lolix-notepad/mezon/README.md

 $App->run();
 ```

-##Routing##

-Now it is time to go deeper and find out how routes are working?

-###One component routes###
+##More complex example of the 'Hello world' application##

-Here and a little bit further we shall explore Mezon trying to create a simple web site.
+Lets imagine that we are creating a simple web site.
 So here is our application (it can be found in %mezon-path%/doc/examples/simple-site/index.php):

 ```PHP
 class           SiteApplication extends Application